 Most luxury safari lodges offer laundry but not necessarily the gentle cycles we may use at home.
 Don’t bring delicate fabrics or items that take forever to dry.
 Loose fitting long sleeve shirts and long pants are recommended to protect from mosquitoes and tsetse flies.
 Add a lightweight fleece jacket or packable puffer for cold morning drives, and you’ll be all set.

 Use the money you’ve saved by using items in your closet, to invest in some safari gear and gadgets.
 You will use those new lightweight binoculars every day on safari.
 A new camera, lightweight duffel bag, or some other gear might be perfect for this trip of a lifetime.
-Gear and gadgets for an African wildlife safari

 And this is where it gets tricky.
 Unless you are doing a self-drive safari, you will have restrictions on luggage for this journey.
 Small planes and game vehicles are tough on bags.
 You will need to pack your very limited stuff in duffel bags or equivalents.

 Luggage weight and size restrictions are real.
 On our first trip, we were allowed 50 lbs.
 (22 kg) in total luggage weight (including photography and hand luggage) in soft sided bags only.
-On our last trip, the limit had dropped to 35 lbs. (~16 kg) The airlines weighted our bags twice on the trip, and fortunately we were under the limits.
+On our last trip, the limit had dropped to 35 lbs. (~16 kg) The airlines weighed our bags twice on the trip, and fortunately we were under the limits.
 Others at Wilson airport in Nairobi were dumping clothing from their bags in the terminal.
 Avoid this by packing wisely:

 - Packing for an African safari

-- The challenge of packing carry-on only for safari
+- The challenge of packing carry-on only for safari and my actual pack-out capsule What’s In My Bag – African Safari

 Over-packer tip: A photo vest, or similar, will hold a lot of heavy tech.
 I carried my phone, iPad, binoculars, and kindle on my flights.
 I may have looked a bit chunky, but no extra luggage charge!
 This is when I really appreciated my Scottevest jacket – the interior pockets were more secure and not as touristy looking as the usual photographer’s vest.